FabioCZ/UsuCs5410/HW4_app/ReadMe.txt

 ----------------------------------
 I included the whole Visual Studio typescript project (this project builds its own server by default, but I don't use it).

 The project front end is written in TypeScript.
-The transpiled build js files are included for your convenience, so that you don't have to transpile it on your machine.
+The transpiled js files are included for your convenience, so that you don't have to transpile it on your machine.

 |
 ├───HW4_app